JamesIves/hlds-docker/README.md

 If you're just looking to start a server as quickly as possible you can follow these steps to use a pre-built image on [Docker Hub](https://hub.docker.com/).

 1. Create a `docker-compose.yml` file by copying and pasting the example below.
 Adjust the `image` property so the tag name corresponds with the game you want to use.
-Additionally you can adjust the server startup arguments by modifying the `command` property.
+Additionally you can adjust the server startup arguments by modifying the `command` property; [for a list of available arguments, visit the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Half-Life_Dedicated_Server).

 > [!NOTE]
 > In the majority of cases you'll need to specify `+map` for the server to be joinable.